 Continuity Of Asset Management

 Trusts ensure continuous asset management, even if the grantor becomes incapacitated.
 The trustee steps in to manage the assets according to the grantor’s instructions, ensuring financial affairs run smoothly.
 This provides peace of mind, knowing assets remain protected and managed without delays or legal intervention.
-For example, a living trust can manage a business or real estate properties seamlessly if the grantor cannot do so.
+For example, a living trust can manage a business or real estate property seamlessly if the grantor cannot do so.

 Advantages Of A Will